 ‘Thalapathy’ Vijay’s Mersal is about ‘malpractices’ in Medical Sector

-Vijay’s latest movie, Mersal, directed by Atlee is breaking several box office records.
-The film till now has collected a whooping 157 Cr from its first five days.
+Vijay’s latest movie, “Mersal,” directed by Atlee, is breaking several box office records.
+The film has collected a whopping 157 Cr in its first five days.
 This includes 78.3 Cr from Tamil Nadu and 53 Cr from Overseas alone.
-Mersal is about the malpractices and greed in the medical sector.
-But the controversy started for another sector – GST.
-Which comes as a dialogue in one of the scenes.
-The local unit of India’s ruling Bharatiya Janata Party demanded removal of dialogues related to GST and Digital India, has increased the film’s popularity around the globe.
+“Mersal” addresses malpractices and greed in the medical sector.
+However, controversy surrounds the movie due to its reference to GST in one of the scenes.
+The local unit of India’s ruling Bharatiya Janata Party demanded the removal of dialogues related to GST and Digital India, which has increased the film’s popularity around the globe.

-Tamil Nadu BJP leader Tamilisai Soundarajan, and H Raja, have taken offence to some scenes in Vijay’s latest movie, Mersal.
+Tamil Nadu BJP leaders Tamilisai Soundarajan and H Raja have taken offense to some scenes in Vijay’s latest movie, “Mersal.”
 Tamilisai Soundarrajan accused Vijay of spreading false information because he wants to enter politics.
-In one of the scenes, Vijay’s character compares India to Singapore.
-Speaking about the tax rates and medical cover in the two countries.
+In one of the scenes, Vijay’s character compares India to Singapore, discussing the tax rates and medical coverage in the two countries.

 Politicians and Mersal

-Mersal is about the malpractices and greed in the medical sector.
-Anyway the actual message/topic the film discussed is overshadowed by the politicians from both the sides.
+“Mersal” addresses malpractices and greed in the medical sector.
+However, the actual message or topic discussed in the film is often overshadowed by politicians from both sides.

-This is not new for Vijay as his recent movies has discussed about various issues surrounding us.
-The most powerful one has been in Kaththi, directed by AR Murugadoss.
-Note: His next film after Mersal is with AR Murugadoss.
+This is not a new trend for Vijay, as his recent movies have delved into various societal issues.
+One of the most powerful instances was in “Kaththi,” directed by AR Murugadoss.
+It’s worth noting that Vijay’s next film after “Mersal” is with AR Murugadoss.

 Religion

-Now – the actual message/topic Mersal discussed is overshadowed by the politicians from both the sides.
-The director and the actor does deserve appreciation for taking up such a strong topic to discuss.
+Now, the actual message or topic discussed in Mersal is overshadowed by political controversies from both sides.
+Despite this, the director and actor deserve appreciation for tackling such a strong and relevant topic for discussion.

 Medical Sector